device42/device42-docs/docs/integration/external-integrations/device42-jira-cloud-integration.md

     ![Linked Issues field configuration](/assets/images/Linked_issues_field_config.png)

-### Configuring, uninstalling, or verifying installation of the JSM app
+### Configuring, Uninstalling, or Verifying the Installation of the JSM App

 1. You can view and manage the JSM app from your Jira instance.
 Go to **Apps > Manage your apps** and click on the "Device42 Jira Service Management" app under the "User-installed apps" heading.
 2. Click on "Configure" to link your Device42 instance as detailed in the [previous section](#configuring-jira).
-3. Click on the "Uninstall" button and confirm to remove the app from you Jira product instance.
+3. Click on the "Uninstall" button and confirm to remove the app from your Jira product instance.

 [image]